STATe-of-Thoughts: Structured Action Templates for Tree-of-Thoughts: Background

 \subsection{Tree of Thoughts}

-Tree of Thoughts (ToT) \citep{yao2023tree} combines both strategies: scaling depth through multi-step reasoning (improving reasoning quality) and scaling breadth through branching at intermediate points (enhancing robustness).
-ToT reframes generation as search over a tree of partial reasoning steps, enabling branching at multiple intermediate points, evaluation of progress, and pruning of unpromising paths.
-Each node represents a state $s_i := [x, z_1, \ldots, z_i] = [x, Z_i],$\footnote{For ease of notation, we denote the reasoning steps $z_1, \ldots, z_i$ by $Z_i$, but treat $s_i$ as a flat vector of inputs ($x$), reasoning steps ($z_1, \ldots, z_i$), and optionally final outputs ($y$), not a nested vector.} capturing a partial solution with the input and reasoning steps so far.
-A leaf node $s_{d+1}$ represents a complete solution $[x, Z_d, y]$ where $y$ is the final answer and $d$ is the predefined maximum reasoning depth.
-Formally, when sampling $n$ thoughts at step $i$ with language model $p_\theta$:
+Tree of Thoughts (ToT) \citep{yao2023tree} combines both ITC strategies: improving reasoning quality by scaling depth, and enhancing robustness by scaling breadth.
+ToT methods (Appendix \ref{app:related-work-itc-tot}) reframe LLM generation as a search problem over a tree of partial reasoning steps.
+ToT branches at each reasoning step, evaluates the quality of each branch, and prunes unpromising paths.
+Each node contains a state $s_i := [x, Z_i]$ that captures a partial solution with the input ($x$) and reasoning steps so far ($Z_{i-1}:= [z_1, \ldots, z_{i-1}]$).\footnote{ For ease of notation, we denote the reasoning steps $z_1, \ldots, z_i$ by $Z_i$, but treat $s_i$ as a flat vector of inputs ($x$), reasoning steps ($z_1, \ldots, z_i$), and optionally final outputs ($y$), not a nested vector. } A leaf node $s_{d+1}$ represents a complete solution $[x, Z_d, y]$ where $y$ is the final answer and $d$ is the predefined maximum reasoning depth.
+Formally, at step $i$, we sample candidate reasoning steps $\{z_i^1, \ldots, z_i^n\} \sim G_{ToT}(z_i)$, where $G_{ToT}(z_i) := p_\theta(z_i \mid x, Z_{i-1}; n, \texttt{temp})$.
+In practice, ToT often implements both intermediate and final evaluation through LLM-as-a-Judge \citep{zheng_etal_2023_llm_as_a_judge, alpaca_eval}.
+Process Reward Models (PRMs) \citep{yao2023tree, lightman2024lets, wang2025valueguided} score partial trajectories to prune low-value branches and prevent exponential tree growth: $V(Z_i \mid x) \rightarrow [0, 1]$, $i \leq d$.
+Conversely, Outcome Reward Models (ORMs) \citep{zheng_etal_2023_llm_as_a_judge, kim2024prometheus, kim_etal_2024_prometheus2} score completed outputs to select the best final answer: $V(y \mid x) \rightarrow [0, 1]$.